-To "wipe" something is it to clean it.
-This word is usually used when cleaning something that is dirty or has something on it--a table, a car, hands, a person's face, etc.
+To wipe something is it to clean it.
+This word is often used when cleaning something that is dirty or has some kind of a mess on it--a table, a car, hands, a person's face, etc.

 - John wiped his hands on a towel after fixing his car.

 - Please wipe this table with soap and water.

 - Tanya wiped the mud off of her car with a hose.

 - A snowplow is wiping the snow off of the street.

 - The school janitor wiped up the mud that the kids tracked into the building.

 - Don't wipe your mouth with your sleeve while you're eating!
 Use a napkin.

 - Wipe off your feet before you enter the house.